DimensionDweller/realnvp_implimentation/README.md

 ## Model Architecture

 RealNVP's architecture is built upon a series of affine coupling layers that alternate between variables, performing invertible transformations.
 Below is a general overview of the key components:

-Certainly!
-Here's an expanded explanation of the Affine Coupling Layer and RealNVP, with the relevant mathematical details.

 ### Affine Coupling Layer